StevenBlack/vocab/million-dollar-words.md

 ### mountebank
 This somewhat archaic word means a traveling salesman for quack remedies; it's come to be used to mean any trickster or charlatan.
-Pronounced MOLWT-A-BANK, it's a good word for the stars of those half-hour-long infomercials that sell car wax and nostril-hair removers.

 ### mufti